agilebits/onepassword-utilities/convert_to_1p4/README.md

 - Importing

-  To Import the **1P_import.1pif** file into 1Password, use 1Password's `File > Import` menu and select the file **1P_import.1pif**.
+  To import the **1P_import.1pif** file into 1Password, use 1Password's `File > Import` menu.
+When the *Import* dialog appears, select `Other` and then select `Import a 1PIF file`.
+From the pull down menu, select the desired vault to use for import, press the `Select File...` button, and navigate to your Desktop to select the file named **1P_import.1pif**, and click the `Open` button.

   If the 1PIF import is successful, all of your password manager's records will now be available in 1Password.
 These records may require some clean-up, as some or your password manager's fields may not safely map into some 1Password fields, or the data may be problematic (certain ambiguous date fields, for example).
 Any unmapped fields will be pushed to an entry's Notes area, so the data will be available for you within the 1Password entry.
 In addition, a single entry from your password manager may convert into multiple 1Password entries.
 The converter tries to place data in the right place inside of 1Password, and when it is unable to, the notes section of an entry or the Secure Notes category become the catch-all locations.
 See **Additional Notes** below for more information.

 - Printing

-  To Print the file named **1P_print.html**, open and view the file with your favorite browser, and use its Print command.
+  To print the file named **1P_print.html**, open and view the file with your favorite browser, and use its Print command.
 You may want to configure various print options before printing out the document.

 ### 6. Securely Remove Exported Data